margo/technical-wg/README.md

 * General Information regarding the current Focus groups and planned focus groups for the Margo Release 1 System Design.

 ***
+## TWG Charter Agreement
+- **Working Group Scope** - Fulfill the project technical oversight to achieve edge-based interoperability across automation vendors, system integrators and platform providers.
+The intended result will allow edge devices, apps, and orchestration software, sourced from multiple suppliers to be interoperable in heterogenous industrial ecosystems.
+The working group is responsible to develop and maintain an open-source reference implementation, define and maintain associated open interoperability standards, develop and maintain a compliance framework, process and tooling.
+Activities also would include education and training for adopters.
+- **Copyright Licensing** - Open Web Foundation 0.9.
+- **Patent Licensing** - Open Web Foundation Agreement 0.9 Mode.
+- **Source Code** - MIT License, available at https://opensource.org/licenses/MIT.
+***

 ## TWG Discussion Documents
 All documents discussed at the TWG level can be [found here](https://drive.google.com/drive/folders/1et9nZXHUgJ_4IehcyWQdxo3XRpIKcWBS?usp=sharing)